joseffie/gulp-joseffie-settings/README.md

   - `.pug-lintrc.json` - Pug-linter settings.
   - `.stylelintignore` — exclusion list for Stylelint.
   - `.stylelintrc.json` — Stylelint settings.
-  - `gulpfile.js` — settings for Gulp.
+  - `gulpfile.babel.js` — settings for Gulp.
   - `package.json` — a list of dependencies.
-  - `webpack.config.js` — settings for Webpack.
 - The `src` folder is used to develop and store source files:
   - `src/base` — folder that stores the base Pug layout, core SCSS, JS, and data.json files.
   - `src/components` — folder that stores BEM components.
   - `src/fonts` — folder that stores fonts.
   - `src/img` — folder that stores images.
   - `src/mixins` — folder that stores Pug and SCSS mixins.
-  - `src/pages` — folder that stores non-index pages.
+  - `src/pug` — folder that stores Pug pages.
   - `src/svgico` — folder that stores SVG images that are compiled into a sprite.
   - `src/vendor` — folder that stores library style files.
-  - `index.pug` — main Pug file.
 - The `dist` folder contains the final build files.
 - The `gulp` folder contains Gulp tasks.